hyper-object/2026-ICASSP-SPGC/README.md

 1. Clone this repo `git clone https://github.com/hyper-object/2026-ICASSP-SPGC`
 2. Download the dataset from `https://www.kaggle.com/competitions/2026-icassp-hyper-object-challenge-track-1/data` and `https://www.kaggle.com/competitions/2026-icassp-hyper-object-challenge-track-2/data`

 The folder structure for track 1 and 2.
-Note that you should have a pair of (mosaic, hsi_61) if you download the data for track 1, else (rgb_2, hsi_61) ffor track 2.
+Note that you should have a pair of (mosaic, hsi_61) if you download the data for track 1, else (rgb_2, hsi_61) for track 2.
 ```
   |-- data
       |-- test-public